tzhouhc/virt-counter.nvim/README.md

 opts = {
   -- What highlight group to use for the virtual text. highlight_group = "Comment",
-  -- Location of the virtual text. pos = "eol",
+  -- Location of the virtual text.
+Can take legal values of `virt_text_pos`. pos = "eol",
   -- Minimal amount of time to pass in milli-secs before rerunning. debounce_ms = 50,